richafnu/Viva/Viva/glint/setup/question-library.md

 1. Choose the language.
 Languages for which this item has been translated are visible in the dropdown menu.
 1. Edit the reporting label, if desired.
 1. Edit the item text, if desired.
+1. Review [Question mapping](/../../viva/glint/setup/question-mapping) information before [linking a custom question to an external benchmark suite](custom-question-benchmark.md) in the Benchmark field.
 1. Add instruction text that helps the user understand the meaning of the item.
 1. Add comment placeholder text, if desired.
 1. Change the rating scale, if applicable.